TheRenato/Deploy-New-Hetzner-VPS/README.md

 **restart server**  To reboot/restart your server.

+## Done

+ * The server is created and can be deleted.
+ * SSH to server and make it do stuff.
+ * Add Swap file to the server.

 ## ToDo

- * SSH to server and make it do stuff.
- * Add Swap file to the server
- * Add backup job
+ * Add backup job.
- * Perform backups at x times
+ * Perform backups at x times.
+ * Structure the GitLab-Ci so it uses child pipelines instead.
+It will be easier to incorporate it to a new repo later.
+ * Seperate the creation of server and configuration.
+ * The option to Pre install Docker.
+ * The option to have a floating IP.
+ * The option to recreate server of backup.